gigerlin/easyRPC/README.md

 Since it is based on pure HTTP, it should pass through main corporate firewalls.

 From version 1.3.0, easyRPC can be used also in Node.
+When the client runs in Node, the server URL must be used when creating remote ojbects and event sources.

 ### Installation
 `npm install avs-easyrpc`